Overview

 Skills by Interest Area

-• Performing differential binding/accessibility analysis with ChIP-Seq/ATAC-Seq data
+• Differential binding/accessibility analysis

-• Quantifying chromatin signal metaprofiles
+• Quantification of chromatin signal metaprofiles

 • Programmatic configuration and browsing of genomic data via UCSC track hubs